- Multidisciplinary University Research Initiative (MURI)

 - University Affiliated Research Centers (UARCs)

 With the current pace of technology advancement, insular research and development organizations will rapidly lose relevance and value.
-The U.S. Army Combat Capabilities Development Command Army Research Laboratory has adopted business practices that have created a truly collaborative research environment between it and the private sector in select technology areas.
-CCDC ARL has also provided the Army access to private sector sources of research with the requisite diversity and quality.
+The U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory has adopted business practices that have created a truly collaborative research environment between it and the private sector in select technology areas.
+DEVCOM ARL has also provided the Army access to private sector sources of research with the requisite diversity and quality.

-Currently, CCDC ARL collaboratively executes its research program with over 250 academic partners in all 50 states and to industry through a mix of grants, cooperative agreements, other transaction agreements, or contracts.
+Currently, ARL collaboratively executes its research program with over 250 academic partners in all 50 states and to industry through a mix of grants, cooperative agreements, other transaction agreements, or contracts.

 Single Investigator Program

-CCDC ARL’s Single Investigator Program, executed through the Army Research Office, typically supports 900 academic principal investigators per year, and allows the Army to leverage world-class academic expertise, rapidly exploit novel scientific opportunities, and provides the venue to have many minds working multiple pathways.
+DEVCOM ARL’s Single Investigator Program, executed through the Army Research Office, typically supports 900 academic principal investigators per year, and allows the Army to leverage world-class academic expertise, rapidly exploit novel scientific opportunities, and provides the venue to have many minds working multiple pathways.

-University Centers executed by CCDC ARL are university led initiatives that are focused on S&T issues of critical importance to the Army.
+University Centers executed by DEVCOM ARL are university led initiatives that are focused on S&T issues of critical importance to the Army.
 Examples include the Joint Quantum Institute (JQI) at the University of Maryland.

 Collaborative Technology Alliances (CTAs)

-CCDC ARL’s Collaborative Technology Alliances (CTAs) are government, industry, and academia research partnerships focused on Army Modernization in which the expertise resident in the private sector can be leveraged to address Army challenges.
+DEVCOM ARL’s Collaborative Technology Alliances (CTAs) are government, industry, and academia research partnerships focused on Army Modernization in which the expertise resident in the private sector can be leveraged to address Army challenges.
 The alliances include participation from Army labs, other service labs, other DOD agencies, and other U.S. Government agencies.
 These alliances are cooperative agreements for core research with task order contracts to facilitate technology transition.
 Funding is allocated for novel research proposals from outside the alliances.
 The CTAs have 5- to 8-year durations and are resourced at $3 million to $8 million per year.

 DOD Multi-Disciplinary University Research Initiative (MURI)